Sambillingham/embark/business plan/2-business-description.md

 It is important that Embark gains insurance cover for all possibilities, although it may not all be obligatory, any large interruption could put the company out of business.
 Therefore it is safer to pay the monthly insurance charges rather than any larger charges that Embark may incur should the insurance not be in place.

+# T & C's
+use a template how much?

+# Shareholder agreement